 8. Buttonhole Foot

-This foot will give you perfect 1/4 seams.
-You can purchase them with or without the guide.
-The foot with the guide is great for top stitching flaps on bags and clutches.
+This quarter inch seam foot will give you a perfect ¼ inch (6mm) seam allowance.
+You can purchase them with or without the extra guide on the side.
+The foot with the guide is great for topstitching flaps on bags and clutches.

 10. Ruffler foot